Megaesophagus

 In many cases of megaesophagus, the precise cause is never completely understood.
 Congenital and primary acquired megaesophagus in adults fall into this category.
 Some forms of acquired megaesophagus occur secondary to another disease or condition including:

-• A blockage of the esophagus by a foreign body, tumor, or scar tissue
+• An obstruction of the esophagus by a stricture, foreign body, tumor, or vascular ring anomaly (congenitally abnormal blood vessel that wraps around the esophagus).

 Are there diagnostic tests for megaesophagus?

-Generally, dilation of the esophagus can be seen on radiographs (X-rays).
+Generally, dilation of the esophagus can be seen on X-rays (radiographs).
 The trachea (windpipe) is often displaced by the accumulated food, fluid, and gas in the esophagus.
 If plain radiographs are not diagnostic, a contrast medium such as barium may be used for better visualization of the esophagus.
+There may also be changes in the lungs on X-ray, due to aspiration pneumonia.

 How is megaesophagus treated?

-Treatment of megaesophagus depends upon the underlying cause if there is one, as well as treating any associated conditions like aspiration pneumonia.
-Overall, treatment is focused on managing the symptoms by preventing regurgitation and allowing food to move through the gastrointestinal tract in order to be digested.
+Treatment of megaesophagus depends upon the underlying cause, if there is one, as well as any associated conditions like aspiration pneumonia.
+However, even if the underlying cause can be identified and treated, the esophagus may not return to normal function.
+Overall, treatment is focused on managing the symptoms by preventing regurgitation and allowing food to move into the stomach to be digested.

 "One option is to use a Bailey chair, which is specially designed to support the pet in the correct position."